h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Utility Functions
 ~~~~~~~~~~~~~~~~~

-In, R the output is stored in the slots of an ``H2OInfogram`` class object, so this data is easy to view and retreive.
+In R, the output is stored in the slots of an ``H2OInfogram`` class object, so this data is easy to view and retreive.
 In Python, we provide several handy methods for the ``H2OInfogram`` class to help the user retreive different pieces of information about admissibility.

 .. tabs::